cypress-io/cypress/readme.md

 ### cypress ci

 Run Cypress headlessly in CI.
-[Read the Continuous Integration docs for examples.](https://on.cypress.io/continuous-integration)
+This also uploads build assets (such as screenshots and videos) to our Cypress servers.
+[Read the Continuous Integration docs for the difference between cypress run and cypress ci.](https://docs.cypress.io/docs/continuous-integration#section-what-is-the-difference-between-cypress-run-and-cypress-ci-)

 > **Note:** `cypress ci` supports all the same flags as `cypress run`.